timfilzinger/idp-software.com/docs/index.md

 This resource centralizes technologies, vendors, capabilities, and advanced research in the field.
 Contribute to expanding this knowledge base.
 Edit or add details about events, vendors, research, or open-source projects.

+!!! warning "Known limitations"

+    The page is newly launched (End of May 2025), offering a solid foundation for users.
+Yet, it remains incomplete and needs refinement.
+    Contribute your expertise to elevate its quality and impact.

 [Contribute](contribution/index.md) directly by editing any page.
 Click the pen symbol in the top-right corner to start.

 ![](data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAKAAAACHCAYAAACRZlKjAAAAAXNSR0IArs4c6QAAAARnQU1BAACxjwv8YQUAAAAJcEhZ